 While other areas of accounting are focused on financial auditing and reporting or investments, management accounting serves a central strategic role for businesses.
 According to the Institute of Management Accountants (IMA), that’s because management accountants have specialized skills in financial planning, analysis, control, decision support and professional ethics.

 Certified Management Accountants (CMAs) contribute to the success of a business in a number of unique ways.
 They can:

 Above all, CMAs bring a high level of professionalism and integrity to business, as demonstrated by their certification and IMA membership.

 Being a CMA affords you a wealth of career opportunities.
 Management accountants work as cost accountants, budget analysts, internal auditors or financial analysts inside an organization.

 They may advance to positions such as accounting manager, chief cost accountant, budget director, or manager of internal auditing.

-Some become controllers, treasurers, financial vice presidents, chief financial officers or corporate presidents.
-Many senior corporate executives have backgrounds in accounting, internal auditing or finance.
+Some become controllers, treasurers, financial vice presidents, chief financial officers, or corporation presidents.
+Many senior corporate executives have backgrounds in accounting, internal auditing, or finance.

 Check out all the job offers advertised on the IMA website.
 The possibilities are virtually endless.

 Here’s a helpful table to help you understand the key differences between the Management Accounting and Financial Accounting fields.